jbexta/AgentPilot/docs/guides/creating_a_plugin.md

         self.group_key = 'my_plugin'  # This must match the name of the plugin directory
 ```
-When all agents in a group chat share a common `group_key` attribute,
+When all agents in a workflow share a common `group_key` attribute,
-the group chat functionality is inherited from the corresponding context plugin that matches the `group_key`.
+the workflow behaviour is inherited from the corresponding context plugin that matches the `group_key`.

 Example:
 ```python